GoogleCloudPlatform/scalable-resilient-web-app/README.md

 ## Deployment Requirements
 Before you deploy the sample you'll need to make sure a few things are in order:

-1. In the [APIs & Auth section of the Google Developers Console](https://console.developers.google.com/project/_/apiui/api) create a new project and enable the following APIs:
+1. In the [APIs & Auth section of the Google Cloud Console](https://console.developers.google.com/project/_/apiui/api) create a new project and enable the following APIs:

     * Google Compute Engine
     * Google Cloud SQL API